ai-ionascu/2048g/README.md

 ##### created animation function with multiplication function as callback
 ##### assign the right identifying css classes for the iterated cells (from the current line) and the target cell

+### features adapted for the other directional keys